Use the Google Cloud Platform Console to perform simple storage management tasks for Cloud Storage. Some typical uses for the GCP Console include:

 See Viewing and Editing Object Metadata for a step-by-step guide to viewing and editing an object's metadata.

 Deleting objects, folders, and buckets

 You can delete any bucket, folder, or object in the Google Cloud Platform Console by selecting the checkbox next to it, clicking the Delete button, and confirming you want to proceed with the action.
-When you delete a folder or bucket, you also delete all objects inside it, including any objects marked as Shared publicly.
+When you delete a folder or bucket, you also delete all objects inside it, including any objects marked as Public.

 See Deleting Objects for a step-by-step guide to removing objects from your buckets using the GCP Console.

 See Deleting Buckets for a step-by-step guide to deleting buckets from your project using the GCP Console.

 When you share an object publicly, a link icon appears in the object's public access column.
 Clicking on this link reveals a public URL for accessing the object.